wp-plugins/advanced-export-for-wp-wpmu/readme.txt

 === Advanced Export for WP & WPMU ===
 Contributors: wpmuguru
-Tags: export, plugin, wordpress, wpmu
+Tags: export, wordpress, wpmu, multisite
 Requires at least: 2.7
-Tested up to: 2.9.2
+Tested up to: 3.5
 Stable tag: trunk

 Adds an Advanced Export to the Tools menu which allows selective exporting of pages, posts, specific categories and/or post statuses by date.